maxime7770/maxime7770/README.md

 ## About me

 Hi!
 I'm Maxime.
-Passionate about Data Science and AI to solve real-world problems.
-Currently, I'm completing my Master's in Business Analytics at MIT.
+Passionate about Data Science and Machine Learning to solve real-world problems, I'm currently completing my Master's in Business Analytics at MIT.
+If you're interested in discussing the possibilities of ML/AI or just want to exchange ideas, feel free to connect!

 ## How to reach me